Home (Game of Thrones): In Braavos

 Arya duels the Waif, performing poorly.
 Jaqen H'ghar appears and tempts Arya with food, bedding, and the return of her vision.
 Arya refuses Jaqen's offers, and Jaqen tells Arya to follow him, saying she need no longer live on the streets.

 In Meereen

 Tyrion learns that Astapor and Yunkai have been retaken by the slavers.
 Knowing that they need the dragons to defend Meereen, Tyrion heads to Viserion and Rhaegal's chamber, where the dragons allow him to undo their shackles.

 At the Wall

-Davos and the loyalists guarding Jon's body prepare to make a stand against Thorne and his allies, but before a fight can begin, Edd returns with an army of Wildlings.
+Davos and the loyalists guarding Jon's body prepare to make a last stand against Thorne and his allies, but before a fight can begin, Edd returns with an army of Wildlings.
 The mutineers surrender and are locked in the cells on Edd's orders.
 Davos pleads with Melisandre to attempt to resurrect Jon.
 Though Melisandre's faith has been shattered by Stannis' defeat, she attempts a ritual: seemingly unsuccessful, she, Tormund, Edd and Davos leave the room, but shortly afterwards, Jon awakens.